-Conformity determination of the 2021 Regional Plan and conformity analysis of the 2021 RTIP Amendment No. 06 have been conducted simultaneously for consistency purposes.
-Table C.9 includes the conformity analysis for both the 2021 Regional Plan and 2021 RTIP Amendment No. 06.
-The 2021 Regional Plan provides information on revenue assumptions in Chapter 3 and Appendix V: Funding and Revenues.
-In addition, this conformity determination fulfills the requirement of California Senate Bill 375 (Steinberg, 2008), which requires a Sustainable Communities Strategy (SCS) to allow for compliance with Section 176 of the federal CAA.
-(California Government Code Section 65080[b][2][B][viii].)
+The proposed 2023 RTIP Amendment No. 13 makes no changes to the revenue assumptions in either the 2023 RTIP or the Amendment to the 2021 Regional Plan.
+In addition, this conformity determination fulfills the requirement of California Senate Bill 375 (Steinberg, 2008), which requires a Sustainable Communities Strategy (SCS) to allow for compliance with Section 176 of the CAA.
+(California Government Code Section 65080[b][2][B][viii]).